Here are some commonly asked questions about our application process.

 My contact information has changed, what do I need to do?

-Please complete the Change of Household Information form.
+Please complete the Change of Contact Information form.
 If an applicant has the highest priority and there is an available home or subsidy, we need to be able to contact the applicant.
 If Capital Region Housing cannot contact an applicant, we may remove their application from the priority list.
 If mail is returned from the only address we have on file, the application will be cancelled after we try to contact the applicant from all other methods on file

 I would like my advocate/family member/support worker to help me with my application – do I need to do anything to let you know?